 - After the macarons are piped, take the sheets with both hands and wrap them hard on a counter to release any air bubbles, being careful not to disturb the perfect round circles you just piped.
 Leave on your counter for 1 hour to form a hard skin

-- Preheat oven 300°F and bake 10-15 minutes, rotating halfway through, top to bottom and inside to outside.
+- Preheat oven 295°F and bake 12-17 minutes (depending on your oven), rotating halfway through, top to bottom and inside to outside.
 Keep a close eye.
-If you can grab the top of the shell and they don’t jiggle, they’re ready.
+If you can grab the top of a shell and it doesn’t jiggle, they’re ready.
 If they still move when you grab them, they need a bit more time (minute or two)

 - Let cool completely before filling

 - Filled macarons truly taste better after they have matured in the fridge overnight.
 They are tempting to taste right away but I have noticed a complete difference in taste